renaun/KontikiJS/README.md

 KontikiJS
 =========

-An ActionScript 3 Library used to generate Flash API JavaScript code through the Randori compiler
+An ActionScript 3 Library used to generate Flash API JavaScript code through the Randori compiler.

+The Randori Framework and Tools can be found here - http://randoriframework.com/

 Demo
 --------